inductiva/inductiva/tutorials/simulators/CP2K.md

 ### Objective

+This tutorial will show you how to run a CP2K simulation using the H20-64 benchmark available on the [official CP2K website](https://www.cp2k.org/performance#benchmarks).
-This tutorial will demonstrate how to run the H2O-64 benchmark, which simulates a system that consists of 64 water molecules in a 12.4 Å³ cell, with MD running for 10 steps.
+This use case simulates a system containing 64 water molecules (192 atoms, 512 electrons) in a 12.4 Å³ cell, with MD running for 10 steps.

+We will also demonstrate Inductiva's ability to efficiently scale this use case on a more powerful machine.

 ### Prerequisites